vc3-project/vc3-builder/README.md

 ```

 The field `versions` inside the package definition is a list of JSON objects,
 with each object providing the recipe for a version.

-The files listed in
-`files` are automatically downloaded from the site pointed by the --repository
+The files listed in `files` are automatically downloaded from the site pointed
-option.
+by the --repository option.
+The source specification additionaly accepts the
+`mirrors` field, which is a list of alternative download location for `files`.
+Mirrors are tried in order, finally falling back to the --repository option.

 The lines in the `recipe` field are executed one by one inside a shell.

 Dependencies list the name of the package and a range of acceptable versions.
 If only one version is provided, it is taken as a minimum acceptable version.